India posts record COVID-19 cases, 13-fold jump over two months

 “How long can you justify this situation to your people.”

-Reporting by Rama Venkat, Krishna N. Das, Jatindra Dash and Sanjeev Miglani; Editing by Shri Navaratnam & Simon Cameron-Moore
+Reporting by Krishna N. Das, Rama Venkat, Jatindra Dash, Sanjeev Miglani and Rajendra Jadhav; Editing by Shri Navaratnam & Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.